Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Application: Functional Global Sensitivity Analysis of an ensemble of Climate Economy Models

 \section{Application: Functional Global Sensitivity Analysis of an ensemble of Climate Economy Models}

-Climate Change is a key issue for policy and strategy: according to the last Intergovernmental Panel for Climate Change (IPCC) \cite{Stocker2018IPCCGlobal} more decisive actions must be undertaken now, if we want to contain the average increase of the World surface temperature by $1.5 \: ^{\circ}C$.

-A fundamental tool to understand and explore the complex dynamics that regulates this phenomenon is the use of computer models.
-In particular, since the very early stages of the discipline with the DICE model \cite{Nordhaus1993}, for which the Nobel prize in economics was awarded in 2018, the scientific community has oriented itself towards the use of Climate Economy Models, also known as Integrated Assessment Models (IAM).
-These are pieces of software that integrate climate, energy, land and economic modules, to generate predictions about decision variables for a given period (usually, the next century).
-A classic variable of interest in this kind of analysis is the level of future $CO_2$ emissions, since these directly affect climatic variables, such as global average temperature.

-Predicting a quantity for such a long time scale is a notoriously hard task, with a great degree of uncertainty involved.
-Many efforts have been undertaken to model and control this uncertainty, such as the development of standardized scenarios of future developement, called Shared Socioeconomic Pathways (SSPs) \cite{ONeill2014,Riahi2017} or the use of model ensembles to tackle the issue of model uncertainty.
-Given also the relative opaqueness and the complexity of IAMs, post-hoc diagnostic methods have been used to post-process IAM outputs, for instance with the purpose of performing Global Sensitivity Analysis (\cite{Marangoni2017} and references therein).

-For this paper we focus on \ch{CO2} emissions as the main output of IAMs.
-Each of the experimental run produces a vector of \ch{CO2} emissions defined from the year 2010 to 2090 at 10-years time intervals.
+For this paper we focus on \ch{CO2} emissions as the main output of an ensemble of coupled climate-economy-energy models.
+Each model-scenario produces a vector of \ch{CO2} emissions defined from the year 2010 to 2090 at 10-years time intervals.
 This discretization of the output space is in any case arbitrary, since \ch{CO2} emissions do exist in every time instant in the interval $T=[2010,2090]$.
-A thorough description of the dataset used as a testbed for the application of the methods described before can be found in \cite{Marangoni2017}.
-This was the first paper to apply sensitivity techniques to an esamble of climate economy models, and thus address both parametric and model uncertainty.
-We use the scenarios developed in \cite{Marangoni2017} which involve five IAMs (IMAGE, IMACLIM, MESSAGE-GLOBIOM, TIAM-UCL and WITCH-GLOBIOM) that provide output data until the end of the interval $T$.
+A thorough description of the dataset used as a testbed for the application of the methods described before can be found in \cite{marangoni_sensitivity_2017}.
+This was one of the first paper to apply global sensitivity techniques to an ensemble of climate economy models, thus addressing both parametric and model uncertainty.
+We use the scenarios developed in \cite{marangoni_sensitivity_2017} which involve five models (IMAGE, IMACLIM, MESSAGE-GLOBIOM, TIAM-UCL and WITCH-GLOBIOM) that provide output data until the end of the interval $T$.

-The socio economic drivers commonly used as the inputs of Integrated Assessment Models, grouped in the SSPs have been decomposed for simplicity in $n=5$ different inputs: energy intensity $(END)$, fossil fuel availability $(FF)$, Gross Domestic Product per Capita $(GDPPC)$, low carbon technology developement $(LC)$ and population $(POP)$.
+The dataset provides emission projections for a variety of socio-economic drivers, commonly used as the inputs of Integrated Assessment Models.
+These are represented by the Shared Socio-economic Pathways (SSPs, see \cite[e.g.]{riahi_shared_2017}).
+They have been decomposed for simplicity in $n=5$ different inputs: energy intensity $(END)$, fossil fuel availability $(FF)$, Gross Domestic Product per Capita $(GDPPC)$, low carbon technology developement $(LC)$ and population $(POP)$.
 These are the key variables driving \ch{CO2} emissions.